web analytics

 E: sarah.harris@chicagobooth.edu

-Sarah Harris is the Assistant Director, Operations at the University of Chicago’s Polsky Center for Entrepreneurship and Innovation.
+Sarah Harris is the Senior Assistant Director, Operations at the University of Chicago’s Polsky Center for Entrepreneurship and Innovation.
 Part of the Education and Programming team at the Polsky Center, Sarah focuses on the Center’s business operations, specifically bookkeeping related to procurement and vendor relationships, and expense system management.

 Sarah comes to the University of Chicago with over a decade of experience in Operations and Administration, much of which has been in Southern California’s nonprofit sector.
 Having worked in a wide range of positions and leadership, Sarah holds a deep appreciation for the importance of organizational culture.
 She is committed to creating operational systems and policies that empower people to focus on their most important work and cultivating a healthy, productive working environment that respects, honors and promotes excellence.

 A recent transplant to Chicago, Sarah was born and raised in Long Beach, California.
-She earned a B.A. in Recreation and Leisure Services at California State University, Long Beach (CSULB) and enjoys camping, reading, thrifing, and looking for ways to get involved and enjoy her local community.
+She earned a B.A. in Recreation and Leisure Services at California State University, Long Beach (CSULB) and enjoys camping, reading, thrifting, and looking for ways to get involved and enjoy her local community.

 Heyward Harrison